National emergency number

 Kazakhstan will only recognise an Australian-issued document if it is authenticated.
 Find out what you need to do from an embassy or consulate of Kazakhstan before you travel.

-You need an official letter of no objection from the Australian Embassy in Moscow if you plan to either:
+You may need a Certificate of No Impediment from the Australian Embassy in Moscow if you plan to get married in Kazakhstan

 More information: